What Is the Fastest Way to Get a Divorce in Massachusetts?

 A man holds in his hands money and property that will be divided during a divorce.

-Experiencing disagreements on dividing assets during a divorce is a common challenge that may complicate the process, highlighting the importance of communication, and negotiation.
+Experiencing disagreements on dividing assets during a divorce is a common problem that may complicate the process.

 If parties own significant property to divide and cannot agree on its distribution, the divorce can take too long to settle.
 The disagreements can range from determining what property is marital in the case to deciding who should be an owner of the family business.
 The presence of high-value belongings such as real estate, businesses, or investment portfolios complicates matters further, often requiring the involvement of financial experts or forensic accountants.